Einstein42/myq-garage/README.md

 4. Edit the file and put your myq username and password.
 Including ISY information if applicable.

 Then use like so:
+Command Line options:
+  Device Statuses: ./myq-garage.py status
+  Set Status:      ./myq-garage.py [open/close/on/off] [device name]
-Command Line options:  ./myq-garage.py [open/close/status] [door name] Door name is the name you set in the MyQ webpage for the device.
-If you don't know your door name, then just ./myq-garage.py status and it will return the doornames and status from the MyQ portal.
+Device name is the name you set in the MyQ webpage for the device.
+If you don't know your device name, then just ./myq-garage.py status and it will return the names and status from the MyQ portal.

 Requires the requests package in python
 1. apt-get install python-requests